KatherineMichel/creating-a-steakhouse-website-using-wordpress/restaurant-menu/restaurant-menu.md

 * Highlight signature dishes in a Specialties detail page
 * Perhaps, upload a PDF weekly of the specials document posted on the restaurant doors
 * PDFs could be hosted through Google Docs with the shared link as a WordPress menu custom link
+* Downside: due to PDF file size, may work best on laptop/desktop

 Menu example